Making an employee quit is way more difficult than hiring an employee.

 7. Train an employee for their role:

-Allocate an employee the same projects as they do and train them on those projects.
+Allocate an employee on the same projects as they do and train them on those projects.

 8. Use office policies as your trump card: